dmitryserbin/azdev-akamai-cache-purge/README.md

 1. Add `Akamai Cache Purge` task to your release pipeline
 1. Select `Akamai EdgeGrid endpoint` (create if does not exist)
 1. Select target Akamai network
-1. Specify target URLs to purge cache
+1. Specify either target URLs or CP Codes to purge cache
+1. Specify either `invalidate` or `delete` for the purge method

 Make sure all the URLs you provide meet these requirements (as per Akamai [documentation](https://techdocs.akamai.com/purge-cache/docs/purge-content-url)):